Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 | ------------- | ------------- | ------------- |
 | [`DRAIN_ACTIVATE_TOPIC_`](#auto-config)  | Subscribe | No |

-This topic allows activating the drain process and setting eithr the target time, pressure, or volume.
+This topic allows activating the drain process and setting either the target time, pressure, or volume.
 Activation will fail if a drain process or dispensation process is already in progress.
 While inputs are listed as optional, the process will only start if exactly one target is sent.
 The drain process will continue until the duration of the process is greater than or equal to the target time, the tank gauge pressure is less than or equal to the target pressure, or the tank volume is less than or equal to the target volume, depending on which target was sent.

 Inputs:
 - `["tt"]` (optional) int.
 Target time of the drain process in seconds.